Umersiddiqui4/omnifics/README.md

-# Dewi - Next.js Version
+# Omnifics - Next.js Version

 A modern, responsive multi-purpose website template converted from HTML to Next.js with TypeScript support.